 Affiliate marketing links are a no-no with Google Ads Grant program.
 Amazon Smiles program is pushing the limit.
-I would include Amazon Smiles program in the affiliate marketing category.
-Amazon Smiles program is an affiliate marketing program.
-You you may not sell or advertise products directly, but it’s still affiliate marketing.
+I would include Amazon Smiles program in the affiliate marketing category, however many nonprofits with the Google Ad Grant continue to use Amazon Smiles.

 If you out link to other websites, check each link.
 Are the links active?
 Google Ad Grants team has a blacklist of commercial websites.
 Only they have the list.
 Sometimes, a website will have a few.
 Ask yourself, could an external link be commercial.
-Any link that produces a browser warning, is malicious behavior by Google bots.
+If Google Bots encounter any link that produces a browser warning, the link is considered malicious.
 Fix or remove the bad link from your website.
 Remove links leading to a external hacked website.

 Hacked websites are a big no with Google Ad Grant.
-Check the health of your organizations website with Google Search Console.
+Check the health of your organization’s website with Google Search Console.
 If your website is hacked after approval, your account will be deactivated.
 Hacked prior, but working on cleaning up the website?
 You cannot apply to Google Ad Grants until the organization’s website is clean.
 Google Search also removes (a process called de-index) hacked websites from its search results!
 Wait for Google to re-approve your website to appear in Google Search.
 Again, monitor your organization’s website health with Google Search Console.
 Scan and remove bad outbound links on the website.

 Another reason for disapproval, are some websites resemble a commercial business.
 A second reason for disapproval, is the website has a 100% e-Commerced focused.
 Reword written content and expound on the nonprofit’s mission.
 You are building awareness for your organization’s cause.
 Let people know what you do!
 Disapproval for commercial websites, is rare for Google Ad Grants.
-But, it doe not mean it does not happen.
 If you received a disapproval based on the “commercial” policy, assess how you promote your services on the website.
 Does it appear you offer no real services, support, or benefit your community?
-If your organization’s website appears like a profit entity, you have some work to do.
-This is why it’s important to include nonprofit status throughout your website.
+If your organization’s website appears like a for profit entity, you have work to do.
+This is why it’s important to include nonprofit and tax exempt status throughout your website.

 Now to the next issue…….

 Solicitation of donation requires specific wording.
 Donation landing pages must state the nonprofit’s tax exempt status.
 The page must also make it clear whether donations are tax exempt.
 If part of the donation is tax exempt, the landing page must state the portion.
-Also, include your EIN number on donation pages as it’s required by Google Ads (not only Google Ad Grant).
+Also, include your EIN or charity registration number on donation pages as it’s required by Google Ads (not only Google Ad Grant).